OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening.md

 ## Visual Studio

-Visual Studio offers a convenient Integrated Development Environment (IDE) for managing solutions and their settings. the section called “Visual Studio Options” discusses option which should be used with Visual Studio, and the section called “Project Properties” demonstrates incorporating those options into a solution's project.
+Visual Studio offers a convenient Integrated Development Environment (IDE) for managing solutions and their settings. the section called "Visual Studio Options" discusses option which should be used with Visual Studio, and the section called "Project Properties" demonstrates incorporating those options into a solution's project.

 The table below lists the compiler and linker switches which should be used under Visual Studio.
 Refer to Howard and LeBlanc's Writing Secure Code (Microsoft Press) for a detailed discussion; or *[Protecting Your Code with Visual C++ Defenses](http://msdn.microsoft.com/en-us/magazine/cc337897.aspx)* in Security Briefs by Michael Howard.
-In the table below, “Visual Studio” refers to nearly all versions of the development environment, including Visual Studio 5.0 and 6.0.
+In the table below, "Visual Studio" refers to nearly all versions of the development environment, including Visual Studio 5.0 and 6.0.

 For a project compiled and linked with hardened settings, those settings can be verified with BinScope.
 BinScope is a verification tool from Microsoft that analyzes binaries to ensure that they have been built in compliance with Microsoft's Security Development Lifecycle (SDLC) requirements and recommendations.
 See the *[BinScope Binary Analyzer](https://www.microsoft.com/en-us/download/details.aspx?id=44995)* download page for details.